0xfffffff7/MySQLWrapper/README.md

 MySQLWrapper for C++
 ============

+#Install MySQL.
-#install mysql and mysql-devel
+install mysql and mysql-devel.
 Please install the mysql-devel and mysql using the package management commands.

-#Configuring MySQL
 Please Create a MySQL User, create databases and tables.

 #example.cpp setting